US Symbols and Famous Places that are quite Fascinating

 The National Anthem of the United State

 The Star-Spangled Banner” has a colorful history.
-Francis Scott Key wrote the lyrics to the anthem as a poem in 1814, after he witnessed the British Navy bombarding ships during the Battle of Fort McHenry in Baltimore, Maryland during the War of 1812.
+Francis Scott Key wrote the lyrics to the anthem as a poem in 1814, after he witnessed the British Navy bombarding ships during the Battle of Fort McHenry in Baltimore, in 1812.

 The melody was “borrowed” from the tune of a popular British song.
 The song became the official national anthem in 1931, replacing several other songs commonly sung at public events.